RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Introduction

-The diversity of our reproducible evaluations yields several insights.
-First, VLAs exhibit notable sensitivity to dataset differences: their performance declines when evaluated on environments beyond those seen during training, suggesting that current models are not true generalists yet, and instead specialize to the environments underlying their training data, as also found in \cite{shortcutgen}.
-Second, within the same environment, performance degrades under perturbations, indicating that robustness to distribution shifts remains an open area for improvement.
-Yet, consistent performance rankings emerge across models, demonstrating that architectural and data choices do produce measurable differences.
+Our robot evaluations reveal several key insights.
+First, vision–language–action (VLA) models are highly sensitive to dataset differences: performance drops when they are tested in environments outside their training distribution, indicating that current models are not true generalists but instead specialize to the environments represented in their training data, consistent with findings in \cite{shortcutgen}.
+Second, even within the same environment, performance degrades under perturbations, showing that robustness to distribution shifts remains an open challenge.
+At the same time, model rankings are consistent across conditions, suggesting that architectural and data design choices lead to measurable and reproducible performance differences.

-\model{} is inspired by prior efforts to design scalable robot benchmarks, particularly the seminal contributions of BEHAVIOR \cite{li2024behavior} and SIMPLER \cite{li24simpler}.
+\model{} is inspired by prior efforts to design scalable robot benchmarks, particularly the seminal contributions of BEHAVIOR \citep{li2024behavior} and SIMPLER \citep{li2024evaluating}.
 BEHAVIOR boasts an impressive manual effort of asset and environment creation, while SIMPLER reconstructs four real-world Bridge scenes and includes hand-designed reward functions.
 Compared to these efforts, \model{} offers a far more scalable and extensible framework by automating environment construction and evaluation.
-In summary, our contributions are as follows:

-\begin{enumerate} \item We present \textbf{a scalable and extensible benchmarking protocol for robotics}, by coupling physics engines, real-to-sim translation and human preference feedback. \item We introduce \textbf{a fully automated reality-to-simulation translation pipeline} built upon VLMs, 2D-to-3D generative models and differentiable rendering. \item We evaluate \textbf{VLAs from labs worldwide across hundreds of environments with thousands of human preferences}, the most extensive robot evaluation to date. \item We present \textbf{key evaluation results} that reveal how current robot policies generalize—or fail to—under distribution shifts. \end{enumerate} Our benchmark is not without limitations.
+In summary, our contributions are as follows: \begin{enumerate} \item We present \textbf{a scalable and extensible benchmarking protocol for robotics}, by coupling physics engines, real-to-sim translation and human preference feedback. \item We introduce \textbf{a fully automated reality-to-simulation translation pipeline} built upon VLMs, 2D-to-3D generative models and differentiable rendering. \item We evaluate \textbf{VLAs from labs worldwide across hundreds of environments with thousands of human preferences}, the most extensive robot evaluation to date. \item We present \textbf{key evaluation results} that reveal how current robot policies generalize—or fail to—under distribution shifts. \end{enumerate}

+Our benchmark is not without limitations.
 We outline these and discuss future directions and extensions.
 Importantly, \model{} will continue to benefit from advances in physics engines and real-to-sim research.
 Both our benchmark environments and evaluation code will be publicly released and centrally maintained for continual support.